Children's rights education: Education and the UN Convention on the Rights of the Child

 The Convention on the Rights of the child has important implications for the education of children.
 Approved by the United Nations in 1989, the Convention is the most widely ratified and most quickly ratified country in world history.
-Only two countries – the United States and South Sudan – have yet to ratify the treaty.
+Only the United States and South Sudan have yet to ratify the treaty.
 By ratifying the Convention, countries commit themselves to the principle that children have fundamental rights as persons and that state authorities have obligations to provide for those rights.
 Under the terms of the Convention, a legally binding treaty, states parties have the obligation to make their laws, policies, and practices consistent with the provisions of the Convention, if not immediately, then over time.

-In the Convention are numerous articles that deal with education and with children’s rights education.
-Eugeen Verhellen has divided the Convention’s provisions on education along three tracks.
-First is the child’s right to education on the basis equal opportunity (article 28).
+Several articles in the Convention address education and children’s rights education.
+Eugeen Verhellen divided the Convention’s provisions on education along three tracks.
+First is the child’s right to education on the basis of equal opportunity (article 28).
 This includes the right to free primary education and to accessible secondary and higher education.
 Second are the child’s rights in education (articles 2, 12, 13, 14, 15, and 19).
 This includes the right to non-discrimination, participation, protection from abuse and violence, and freedom of thought, expression, and religion.
 Third are the child’s rights through education (article 29 and 42).
 This refers to education where children are able to know and understand their rights and to develop respect for human rights, including their own human rights.

-This third track of education spells an obligation by countries and education authorities to provide for children’s human rights education.
-Article 29 of the Convention requires that 'the education of the child shall be directed to the development of respect for human rights and fundamental freedoms.'
+The third track of education defines an obligation by countries and education authorities to provide for children’s human rights education.
+Article 29 of the Convention requires that "the education of the child shall be directed to the development of respect for human rights and fundamental freedoms."
 This presumes knowledge and understanding of rights.
-Article 42 requires that countries 'undertake to make the principles of the Convention widely known, by appropriate and active means, to adults and children alike.'
+Article 42 requires that countries "undertake to make the principles of the Convention widely known, by appropriate and active means, to adults and children alike."

 Mindful of this duty of disseminating knowledge and recognizing its importance, the UN Committee on the Rights of the Child, the UN body responsible for monitoring the implementation of the Convention, has repeatedly urged countries to incorporate children’s rights into the school curricula and ensure that children know and understand their rights on a systematic and comprehensive basis.